Why exercise in pregnancy is good

 - at an intense level.

-To keep cool during exercise, it’s a good idea to drink plenty of water and wear light, loose-fitting clothing.
+To keep cool during exercise, it’s good to drink plenty of water and wear light, loose-fitting clothing.

 Avoid lying on your back during exercise.
 Lying on your back can reduce the blood flow to you and your baby and make you feel dizzy or breathless.